ntoll/ntoll.github.io/article/attention/index.md

 [The Philosophy of Andy Warhol (from A to B and back again)](https://en.wikipedia.org/wiki/The_Philosophy_of_Andy_Warhol), ghostwritten by someone else using recordings of Warhol as source material.
-Explicit homoerotic portraits drawn with a black ballpoint pen announce his overt homosexually... drawn at a time of discrimination and prejudice against the LGBT+ community.
+Explicit homoerotic portraits drawn with a black ballpoint pen announce his overt homosexuality... drawn at a time of discrimination and prejudice against the LGBT+ community.
 [Taylor Mead's Ass](https://en.wikipedia.org/wiki/Taylor_Mead%27s_Ass)
 is a glorious 76 minutes of actor